Design Space Exploration of DMA based Finer-Grain Compute Communication Overlap: Data-dependent Compute/Communication Overlap: Characterization of Inefficiencies

 \subsubsection{Communication CIL}

-For communication CIL, we use the same setup as above but report communication slowdowns.
+Using the same setup as above we report slowdown in the communication kernel.

-\textbf{Observations:} Communication CIL, depicted in in Figure~\ref{fig:ficco_cil} (right), similarly shows sensitivity to GEMM \mt and we observe geomean CIL of 1.12$\times$.
-In contrast, with larger more efficient communication, shard-based overlap experiences geomean CIL of 1.03$\times$ (not depicted for space reasons).
+\textbf{Observations:} Figure~\ref{fig:ficco_cil} (right) depicts that communication \cil similarly shows sensitivity to GEMM memory traffic and we observe a geomean \cil of 1.12$\times$ slowdown.
+In contrast, with larger and more efficient communication, shard-based overlap experiences geomean \cil of 1.03$\times$ slowdown (not depicted for space reasons).